joshpoll/my-little-dfta-blogpost/post.md

 ### What is it used for?

 An e-graph is a useful structure “for building compilers, optimizers, and synthesizers across many domains.”
-For example (e-graph from blog post):
+For example (from e-graph blog post):
 - Szalinski shrinks 3D CAD programs to make them more editable.
 [PLDI 2020]
 - Diospyros automatically vectorizes digital signal processing code.
 [ASPLOS 2021]
 - Tensat optimizes deep learning compute graphs both better and faster (up to 50x) than the state of the art.
 [MLSys 2021]
 - Herbie improves the accuracy of floating point expressions.
 The egg-herbie library made parts of Herbie over 3000x faster!
 [PLDI 2015]
-SPORES optimizes linear algebra expressions up to 5x better than state-of-the-art.
+- SPORES optimizes linear algebra expressions up to 5x better than state-of-the-art.
 [VLDB 2020]

 The egg paper won a distinguished paper award at POPL ‘21.